Crozzers/screen_brightness_control/README.md

 # Things to note:
 * If you encounter any issues or bugs with this software please do not hesitate to [raise an issue](https://github.com/Crozzers/screen_brightness_control/issues) or to email me [captaincrozzers@gmail.com](mailto:captaincrozzers@gmail.com)
-* It is unlikely that this project will support MAC in the forseeable future for 3 reasons.
+* It is unlikely that this project will support MAC in the foreseeable future for 3 reasons.
     1. I do not own a (working) MAC.
     2. I do not intend to buy a MAC
     3. From what I have found it is even less straight-forward to adjust the screen brightness from python on MAC